-Lions Park is one of Warren County's most popular parks.
-With two separate playground areas, a picnic shelter, and a central location, this playground is the perfect place to spend some time with family and friends!
+Lions Park, one of Warren County's most popular parks, features two separate playground areas, a picnic shelter, and a central location.
+This playground is the perfect setting to spend time with family and friends!

 This 3-acre park is located at the intersection of Warren Avenue and Commerce Avenue in the Town of Front Royal.
-The park is adjacent to Gertrude Miller Park and is bordered by Happy Creek, Raymond E. Santmyers Youth Center, Seide Botanical Gardens residential area and Commerce Avenue.
-Made up of Fantasy Land Playground, Free Wheeling Way Accessible Playground, one picnic shelter (#5), a restroom facility, horseshoe pits, and a sand volleyball court, this park offers something for all ages.
-The large Shelter and restroom facility was constructed in the 1970’s with donations by the Front Royal Lion’s Club
+The park is adjacent to Gertrude Miller Park and is bordered by Happy Creek, Raymond E. Santmyers Youth Center, and Dr. Seide Memorial Botanical Gardens.
+The park includes Fantasyland Playground, Free Wheeling Way Accessible Playground, one picnic shelter (#5), a restroom facility, horseshoe pits, and a sand volleyball court.
+This park offers fun for all ages!
+The large shelter and restroom facility were constructed in the 1970’s through donations from the Front Royal Lions Club.

-For more informatin on Lions Park, or to rent the shelter, contact the RES Youth Center at 540-635-7750.
+For more information on Lions Park, or to rent the shelter, contact the RES Youth Center at (540) 635-7750.

 903 Hometown Way